-The Policy document can be found here: dumnonni.com/conduct-policy/ and in the Crew Shed.
+The Policy document can be found here: dumnonni.com/conduct-policy/

 Please don't go up to the Fort during time-in unless you have been asked to by one of the Ref Team.
 Once the day's fighting is over, there may be opportunities to socialise In Character in the Fort.
 Always check with a Ref.